JLK700/react-tournament-app/README.md

-# Images Tournament App t
+# Images / Videos Tournament App

 ## Description

-Web application which can help you and your friends create and conduct single elimination tournament where every contender is represented by image or video.
+Web application which can help you and your friends create and conduct single elimination tournament where every contender is represented by an image or video.
-Just vote for your favorite contestant and let draws be broken by RNG god mercy.
+Just vote for your favorite contestant and let draws be broken by RNG.
-After all you'll be provided with detailed statistics and information about tournament.
+After all you'll be provided with detailed statistics and information about a tournament.

 #### Technologies